symphony-finance/polygon-contracts/README.md

 1. The **contracts** code lives in the `/contracts` folder.

-   This code gets deployed to the blockchain when you run `npm run setup:symphony`.
+   This code gets deployed to the blockchain when you run `npm run setup:yolo`.
-   - The best place to start is `symphony.sol`, which is the main contract.
+   - The best place to start is `Yolo.sol`, which is the main contract.
    - All handlers are present in `/handlers`, which is used to execute orders.
    - The adapters are used to generate yield and are present inside `/adapters` folder.